This page contains a PDF, which requires

 - Transfer credits are equivalent in credit hours, content and quality to that of Palmer College of Chiropractic.

-- Credits with a grade of "C" or better are only considered for transfer.
+- Only credits with a grade of “C” or better are considered for transfer.

 - Credits used to satisfy the minimum prerequisites for admission may not be used for advanced placement credit.

-- Each course will be individually evaluated and credit will be granted only when approved by the College.
+- Each course will be individually evaluated and credit will be granted only when approved by Palmer.

 - The transferred course carries credit equal to the course for which credit is granted; the earned grade is not transferred, and, thus, the course does not affect the student’s Grade Point Average at Palmer College of Chiropractic.